anonymousforAD-pap534/AE-SC24-AToffer/README.md

 ```

 ## File Organization
-+ `script/`: Python script of comparsion experiments. hash encoder and search mechamism in *AToffer*
++ `script/`: Python script of comparison experiments. hash encoder and search mechanism in *AToffer*
-    + `syncfree.py`: the basic script using customized kernels to verify whether the envrioment is configred correctly.
+    + `syncfree.py`: the basic script using customized kernels to verify whether the environment is configured correctly.
     + `eva_A_MHA_script.py`: the script to run comparsion evaluation of MHA
     + `eva_B_end2end_script/`: run comparsion evaluation of End2end forward of BERT forward.
     + `eva_C_search_script/`: 5round * 128 iter to search the optimal fusion scheme in search space.
-    + `eva_D_cost_analysis_script/`: the script to analyse the synchronization cost and search cost.
+    + `eva_D_cost_analysis_script/`: the script to analyze the synchronization cost and search cost.
     + `forward.py`: a complete forward calculation process for BERT.
-    + `generated_genidx.py`: generate code with a specfic fusion scheme, containing Hash encoder.
+    + `generated_genidx.py`: generate code with a specific fusion scheme, containing Hash encoder.
 + `src/`: CUDA code of customized kernels for MHA in sparse Transformer.
 + `utils/`: some components that are frequently used in code.
 + `example_data/`: the raw experiments result on our device.